ajofuk/NavTools/README.md

 # NavTools
-This is my efforts to create python based tools to assist in shipboard navigational planning
+This is my efforts to create python based tools to assist in shipboard navigational planning.
+Currently making use of Python, GEOJSON and turfpy.

 ## Achieved